Home Pauline's Pages Howto Articles Uniquely NZ Small Firms Search

 Introduction

-The file conversion problem will return this year (2008) because of the incompatibility of Microsoft Word 2007's default file format and fonts with almost everything including other versions of Word.
+The file conversion problem returned in the last few years because of the incompatibility of Microsoft Word 2007's default file format and fonts with almost everything including other earlier versions of Word and now we have another Microsoft version which will no doubt bring another set of incompatibilities.

 Advice on Layout to aid marking and feedback